 You can easily spend the whole day at Crystal Cascades taking in all the different plunge pools, each one offers something different whether it's another rapid or whirlpool or a different stunning view to admire.
 Also make sure you take a packed lunch or picnic and use the free picnic tables there.

-If the Crystal Cascades sounds like something you would be interested in, see the MAD travel shop who can help you to organise a hire car.
+If the Crystal Cascades sounds like something you would be interested in, see the MAD travel shop at Nomads Cairns, who can help you to organise a hire car.
 These are usually around $45.
+Or just have a chat with the staff there about other ways to keep cool in the tropical Cairns heat.